 As a teenager, one of the most exciting points of life is getting a driver's license.
 Of course, getting behind the wheel means they have to have at least basic insurance.
 Even though an insurance policy covers the use of a vehicle, rather than individual drivers, many parents opt to add their teen drivers to their insurance policy, but you don't always have to do this.
 Reviewing your policy to find out when to add teenagers to car insurance policies will help you remain better safe than sorry.

 Regulations about adding a teenager to your auto insurance vary by state.
-In nine states -- North Carolina, West Virginia, Pennsylvania, New York, Ohio, Virginia, Illinois, Indiana and Maryland -- you must add your teen driver to your policy when they get their permit.
+In some states – North Carolina, West Virginia, Pennsylvania, New York, Ohio, Virginia, Illinois, Indiana and Maryland – you must add your teen driver to your policy when they get their permit.

-Amount of Driving
+The Amount of Driving Matters

-Many auto insurance policies extend at least a limited amount of your coverage to those to whom you lend your vehicle, because the insurance follows your vehicle, not the driver, as Insurance.com points out.
+Many auto insurance policies extend at least a limited amount of your coverage to those to whom you lend your vehicle, because the insurance follows your vehicle, not the driver.
 If your teen isn't going to drive your vehicle much, you may be better off relying on the lending clause, as adding your teen formally may raise your premiums.

-His Own Policy
+Getting Him His Own Policy

 Ideally, your teen should pay for their policy on their own so he learns auto responsibility, but if your teen can't swing the premiums alone, you can give him what he needs to pay for the policy.
 You can help your teen save money on the premiums by getting him an older vehicle that isn't a sports model.
-Notedly, in general, it's cheaper to add your teen driver to your existing policy than it is to pay premiums for an additional policy.
+In general, it's cheaper to add your teen driver to your existing policy than it is to pay premiums for an additional policy.